kendo-labs/kendo-bootstrapper/kendosrc/docs/api/dataviz/chart.md

     });
     </script>

-### series.labels.position `String` *(default: "above")*
+### series.labels.position `String|Function` *(default: "above")*

 The position of the labels.

-* "above" - the label is positioned at the top of the marker. ** Applicable for area, bubble, line, scatter and scatterLine series. **
+* "above" - the label is positioned at the top of the marker. ** Applicable for series that render points, incl. bubble. **
-* "below" - the label is positioned at the bottom of the marker. ** Applicable for area, bubble, line, scatter and scatterLine series. **
+* "below" - the label is positioned at the bottom of the marker. ** Applicable for series that render points, incl. bubble. **
-* "center" - the label is positioned at the point center. ** Applicable for bar, column, donut and pie series. **
+* "center" - the label is positioned at the point center. ** Applicable for bar, column, donut, pie and radarColumn series. **
 * "insideBase" - the label is positioned inside, near the base of the bar. ** Applicable for bar and column series. **
-* "insideEnd" - the label is positioned inside, near the end of the point. ** Applicable for bar, column, donut and pie series. **
+* "insideEnd" - the label is positioned inside, near the end of the point. ** Applicable for bar, column, donut, pie and radarColumn series. **
-* "left" - the label is positioned to the left of the marker. ** Applicable for area, bubble, line, scatter and scatterLine series. **
+* "left" - the label is positioned to the left of the marker. ** Applicable for series that render points, incl. bubble. **
-* "outsideEnd" - the label is positioned outside, near the end of the bar. ** Applicable for bar, column, donut and pie series.
+* "outsideEnd" - the label is positioned outside, near the end of the point. ** Applicable for bar, column, donut, pie and radarColumn series.
 Not applicable for stacked series. **
-* "right" - the label is positioned to the right of the marker. ** Applicable for area, bubble, line, scatter and scatterLine series. **
+* "right" - the label is positioned to the right of the marker. ** Applicable for series that render points, incl. bubble. **

 #### Example - set the chart series label position